 Norwich Virtual Energy Community

 Part of the SEN 2030 vision, Norwich Virtual Energy Community (NVEC) will demonstrate the benefits of allowing more than one supplier to sell energy to the same household.
 NVEC will initially deploy around 50kW of domestic solar panels and 30kW of domestic batteries on 10 sites across Norwich and North Norfolk.
 Energy generated by the solar arrays will be used by the host households or stored in the batteries.
-Other participants in the scheme will then have a chance to purchase this energy for their own use via a bulleting board.

 The project is facilitated by a process described in Balancing and Settlement Company Elexon’s white paper Enabling Customers to Buy Power from Multiple Providers in April.
 This paper sets out a vision for a new market structure which could allow multiple supplier parties to deliver energy through a single meter, which is impossible in the current market.
 This process will be handled by the Customer Notification Agent (CNA) in the Balancing and Settlement Code (BSC) central systems, notifying the allocation of the metered volume among the various supplier parties registered to the meter in each half-hourly settlement period.